 Fig 2 Typical energy balance of a coke oven and by-product plant

 Analytical data indicate that volatile HAP (Hazardous Air Pollutants) collectively comprises much less than 1 % by volume of CO gas after conventional treatment of raw CO gas in a by-product plant.
 Hence, the CO gas combustion in well maintained operated combustion units such as process heaters, and boiler etc., results in very low levels of HAP emissions.
 The filterable particulate matter (PM) emissions from the combustion of CO gas are typically low.
 HAP metal emissions from CO gas are not significant.

 Uses of coke oven gas

-Coke oven gas is normally used in coke oven battery heating, heating in other furnaces and for power generation.
-Coke oven gas can be used as such or can be mixed with BF gas and/or Converter gas before being used as fuel in the furnace.
+Coke oven gas forms a major component in the energy balance of the steel plant.
+It is normally used in coke oven battery heating, heating in other furnaces of the steel plant, and for power generation.
+Coke oven gas can be used as such or can be mixed with the blast furnace gas before being used as fuel in a furnace.

-According to a 2007 study by International Energy Agency approximately 70 % of the COG was used in iron and steel making processes, 15 % for coke oven heating, and 15 % for electricity production.
-Further the report states that by using more of the COG for power generation (preferably by more efficient combined cycle power generation technique that can provide efficiencies of around 42 % as opposed to use in boiler based power plants working on steam cycles with an average efficiency of around 30 %) improvements in energy efficiencies can be achieved.
+According to a 2007 study by International Energy Agency around 70 % of the CO gas is being used in iron and steel making processes, 15 % for coke oven heating, and 15 % for electricity production.
+Further the study states that by using more of the CO gas for power generation (preferably by more efficient combined cycle power generation technique which can provide efficiencies of around 42 % as opposed to use in boiler based power plants working on steam cycles with an average efficiency of around 30 %, improvements in energy efficiencies can be achieved.